groupdocs-editor/GroupDocs.Editor-for-.NET/Docs/content/editor/net/release-notes/release-notes-2020/groupdocs.editor-for-.net-20.7-release-notes.md

 ### Support of Mobi format

 Starting from version 20.7, the GroupDocs.Editor for .NET started to support a Mobi E-book format.
 However, at this time only loading, detecting and editing operations are supported, but not saving.
 We've prepared a special article, that described working especially with Mobi format: "[Working with Mobi documents]({{< ref "editor/net/developer-guide/advanced-usage/working-with-mobi-documents.md" >}})".
-Along with this format, we've introduced new public types: `Options.MobiEditOptions`, `Metadata.MobiDocumentInfo`, and `Formats.EBookFormats`.
+Along with this format, we've introduced new public types: [`MobiEditOptions`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/mobieditoptions), [`Metadata.MobiDocumentInfo`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.metadata/mobidocumentinfo), and [`Formats.EBookFormats`](https://apireference.groupdocs.com/editor/net/groupdocs.editor.formats/ebookformats).
 All of them are introduced in the article.

 ### Ability to embed fonts in resultant WordProcessing document during saving